-By January 2018, all parties who need to report for FMIA or EMIR need to obtain a Legal Entity Identifier (LEI).
+All parties who need to report for FMIA or EMIR need to obtain a Legal Entity Identifier (LEI).
 SIX Securities Services has joined forces with The Depository Trust & Clearing Corporation (DTCC) to offer Swiss entities an easy and straight-forward way to apply for LEIs.

 firstname.lastname@example.org or +41 58 399 6650

 09:00 - 17:00 CET on Swiss business days